So, What Exactly is a ‘Lifestyle Property’?

 A Waterfront Property is on water.
-(Should we slow down, so you can catch up?!)
 These properties include those on lakes and rivers.
 A Lake Property is on a lake, and supports lifestyles that include activities like sailing, water skiing, jet skiing, fishing, kayaking, etc. Oh, and ‘hammocking’, as in taking a good summertime nap in the shade, while reclined in a hammock!
 And a Riverfront Property is on a river, which is often desirable for fishing enthusiasts.
-Sorry, but for us, properties that have ponds or streams don’t fit our definition of ‘waterfront’.
+For us, properties that have ponds or streams don’t fit our definition of ‘waterfront’.

 A Log Home often covers a range of construction, and could include full-log construction, log siding, and sometimes timber frame construction, even though that’s different.
 Log homes are a dream property for many people, who have a variety of desires, like living closer to nature, or the feeling of simpler times.

 Land & Acreage is pretty self-explanatory, but comes in a variety of types.
 Hunting Land is large enough, and has characteristics that make it ideal for hunting a variety of wildlife.
 Sometimes, Hunting Land is also called Recreational Property, which covers activities beyond hunting, such as riding horses, ATVs, hiking, etc. Then there’s Development Land, which has characteristics, such as location, zoning, or infrastructure that make it a good candidate to be developed for residential or commercial purposes.
 The common denominator of what we call Land is that it’s unimproved, meaning it doesn’t have have any buildings on it.

 Some other categories of ‘lifestyle properties’ seem easy to define, but they’re not.
 Those include: